peter88213/novxlib/docs/document_types.md

 #### Document overall

-- If a document language (Language code acc. to ISO 639-1 and country code acc. to ISO 3166-2) is detected in the source document during conversion to *noveltree* format, these codes are set as noveltree project variables.
+- If a document language (Language code acc. to ISO 639-1 and country code acc. to ISO 3166-2) is detected in the source document during conversion to *novelibre* format, these codes are set as novelibre project variables.

-- If language code and country code exist as project variables during conversion from *noveltree* format, they are inserted into the generated ODF document.
+- If language code and country code exist as project variables during conversion from *novelibre* format, they are inserted into the generated ODF document.

-- If no language and country code exist as project variables when converting from *noveltree* format, language and country code from the operating system settings are entered into the generated ODF document.
+- If no language and country code exist as project variables when converting from *novelibre* format, language and country code from the operating system settings are entered into the generated ODF document.

 - The language and country codes are checked superficially.
 If they obviously do not comply with the ISO standards, they are replaced by the values for "No language".
 These are:
     - Language = zxx